gsouf/handbook/shell-utils.md

 ===========

-Get the directory of the current script (print working directory)
+Get the directory of the current script
 -----------------------------
+aka print working directory

 ````
 ROOT=$PWD